-The Ladakh Marathon is a unique opportunity for runners from India and around the world to run with local Ladakhis through a high mountain desert region, once a central stop on the historic Silk Route between Central Asia and India.
+The Ladakh Marathon is a unique opportunity for runners from India and around the world to run in the remarkable beauty of a high mountain desert region, once a central stop on the historic Silk Route between Central Asia and India.

 The various races take place in and around Leh, the historic capital of Ladakh and offers runners stunning vistas of mountains, rivers and valleys and will leave you with lifelong memories and a chance to say you ran Ladakh, the world’s highest marathon.

 The Event date is Sunday, 13 September 2015 and all registrations will open in March 2015.
 Race day will consist of four races:

 - 07 KM Race: This is the shortest race but you still need be in good physical condition to run at 11,500ft.
 It is also the most fun and enthusiastic race featuring everybody from school students and tourists jostling for space at the start.

 - Half Marathon: The half marathon takes you through the town of Leh and its outskirts and includes a loop that starts at the Shanti Stupa and goes past the village of Choglamsar.